szk2s/tdd-max/README.md

 #### Dependencies of your test codes
 If you'd like to use some assertion library such as 'chai', please be aware that those libraries should be installed to your project root, not to the folder where the TDD-Max is installed.
 Sending `npm install chai` message to `tdd` patcher will not work, so please use `yarn add -D [package-name]`.

-#### Generator function
-If you are not familiar to `generator function`, please see the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).

 ## Alternative installation
-Though it is highly recommended to use yarn, you can manually install this library in case you are not familiar to dependency managers.
+Though it is highly recommended to use yarn, you can manually install this library in case you are not familiar to that kind of dependency managers.
 1. Download zip file from [release page](https://github.com/spectral-lab/TDD-Max/releases)
 1. Unzip
-1. Copy all the contents into a folder which is listed in your File Preference, such as `/Users/Username/Documents/Max 8/Library`
+1. Copy all the contents into a folder which is listed in your File Preference, such as `/Users/YourName/Documents/Max 8/Library`
 1. Restart Max application if it is running.
-1. See the help patcher, `tdd.maxhelp`.
-This also serves as a template of your test patcher.

 ## PR is welcome!
 Though you can file an issue, PR is much more appreciated.
 The code is simple enough to modify quickly.